 - Use air cleaners to clean indoor air

-A whole-home dehumidifier will control the humidity levels all through your complete house, keeping you within the EPA's preferred range of 30 to 50 percent.
-You can't eliminate all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
+A whole-home dehumidifier will control the humidity levels all through your entire house, keeping you within the EPA's preferred range of 30 to 50 percent.
+You can't kill all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
 The best part is that this solution doesn't demand the use of any chemicals—it's all natural.
 A whole-home central humidifier works to achieve humidity within one percent of your desired level throughout your home, which creates a healthier living space by reducing dry sinuses, itchy skin and sore throats, while keeping wood surfaces from cracking or warping.
-It can even reduce episodes of viruses and respiratory infections.
+It can even lessen episodes of viruses and respiratory infections.
 Whole-home central dehumidifiers kill excess moisture, reduce dust mites and mold, and protect wood from damage.
 Another advantage is that they are less intrusive and easier to use than single room products.

-When it comes to dehumidifying your air, it’s also necessary to understand what won’t work.
-When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re welcoming trouble because mold, fungi, bacteria and other microbes tend to thrive with elevated humidity.
+When it comes to dehumidifying your air, it’s also necessary to know what won’t work.
+When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re welcoming trouble because mold, fungi, bacteria and other microbes tend to thrive with increased humidity.
 So when you think of humidity in your indoor space, be careful to do it right to avoid doing more harm than good.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience various types of allergies each year.